dcunited001/dcunited001.github.io/_posts/2018-03-07-semioteleological-revolution-a-sociophysical-phase-change.md

   financial resources to play.
   - (this might need to segue into the next section)
   - but to play the game you have to be able to measure/predict
+  - evolutionary dynamics of competitive symbology leads to interthreaded narratives and myths. everyone borrows from everyone else, especially those people nearby.

 #### Dali - Liquid Desire